ECheynet/dynaRespFD/README.md

 •	dynaRespFD3.m : Function that calculates the displacement response spectrum of the bridge

-•	2 example files Example_1.m and Example_2.m
+•	Two example files Example_1.m and Example_2.m

-•	2 .mat files bridgeModalProperties.mat and DynamicDispl.mat that are used in the  2 examples.
+•	Two .mat files bridgeModalProperties.mat and DynamicDispl.mat that are used in the  2 examples.

 Any question, comment or suggestion to improve the submission is welcomed.